START HERE

 VOCATIONAL REHABILITATION

-Missouri Division of Vocational Rehabilitation (MDVR) operates under the Missouri Department of Elementary & Secondary Education (DESE).
+Missouri Division of Vocational Rehabilitation (Voc Rehab) works with adults and students to assist in educational and employment pathways.
 The Division is made up of three core programs: Vocational Rehabilitation (VR), Disability Determination Services (DDS), and Independent Living (IL).

 WILLOWS WAY